bbc/simorgh/src/app/hooks/useViewTracker/README.md

 The `useViewTracker` hook handles:

-- tracking when an element is in view
+- Tracking when an element is in view
-- sending the event to ATI
+- Sending the event to ATI
+- Sending the event to Optimizely (If applicable)

 A view event is triggered when:

 - 50% of the element is in the viewport for more than 1 second
-- only once per element per page view
+- Only once per element per page view

 `useViewTracker` returns a ref that can be assigned to the DOM element you want to monitor for a view event.
 When a view event is triggered then the hook will send the event data to ATI.